 Similarly, declining clients that you don't believe will allow you to deliver results or your value proposition to is equally important.

 Perhaps they want something you have no idea how to do (and it's sufficiently out of your wheelhouse for you to learn in a timely manner).
 Or perhaps their budget is too small.
 Maybe the product they're selling doesn't align with you ethically.

 In any of these cases, it's your role to shut the deal down, rather than compromising your integrity or ethics by delivering bad work or building bad products.

 While we're talking about shutting the deal down, there are a few things to look out for.
 Make sure...

 - They have the funds to commit to working with you, or at least enough to get started.

 - They're ready ready to start work on the project soon.

 - Your personalities can work well together.
-Otherwise, communication breakdowns are far more likely to happen.

 While it may be tempting to take any work that comes your way, you don't want to put yourself in a miserable situation.
 You'll want to make sure that you want to work with someone as much as they want to work with you.

-05. You need a good contract
+05. Create a good contract

 But the best contract in the world may not help you if someone on the other side of the world decides to disappear without paying you.